cawleyflower/testDocs/content/CumulusLinux/Network_Virtualization/VXLAN_Routing.md

   - Broadcom Trident II+, Trident3, and Maverick

-  - Broadcom Tomahawk, using an internal loopback on one or more switch ports
+  - Broadcom Tomahawk and Tomahawk+, using an internal loopback on one or more switch ports

   - Broadcom Trident II, static VXLAN routing only, using an external loopback on one or more switch ports